Career Timeline of Katie Porter: Major Achievements and Milestones

 2008: Testified Before House Subcommittee

-In 2008, Katie Porter testified before the House Subcommittee on Financial Institutions and Consumer Credit, alongside Elizabeth Warren, regarding a proposed Credit Cardholders' Bill of Rights.
+In 2008, Katie Porter testified before the House Subcommittee on Financial Institutions and Consumer Credit alongside Elizabeth Warren on a proposed Credit Cardholders' Bill of Rights.

-2011: Became a Full Professor at University of Iowa and Tenured Professor at UC Irvine
+2011: Became a Full Professor at the University of Iowa and Tenured Professor at UC Irvine

 In 2011, Katie Porter became a full professor at the University of Iowa College of Law and also became a tenured professor at the University of California, Irvine School of Law.

-In March 2012, California Attorney General Kamala Harris appointed Katie Porter as the state's independent monitor of banks in a nationwide $25 billion mortgage settlement.
+In March 2012, Katie Porter was appointed by California Attorney General Kamala Harris to be the state's independent monitor of banks in a $25 billion mortgage settlement.

 2015: Consulted for Ocwen